frongles/jpdict/README.md

 # jpdict

-Beginnigs of a Japanese-English dictionary app.
+Beginnings of a Japanese-English dictionary app.

 Currently builds a database out of the JMdict_b data (see Data Sources)